9 Reasons Why People Quit Running And How Not To

 Being injured is frustrating at best.
 If your foot is badly hurt and you cannot walk, you will be more than just frustrated.
 I hurt my knee, then the achilles and then rounded it all up with an ankle injury.
 Was I thinking of quitting?
 No, but I did question my ability to run.
 I thought that maybe it wasn’t suitable for me.

-While some injuries can sideline you for weeks on end, if not longer, many other injuries can be fixed relatively easily.
+While some running injuries like runner’s knee can sideline you for weeks on end, if not longer, many other injuries can be fixed relatively easily.
 The key is to understand why you are getting hurt.
 There is a reason for that.
 A reason that may be controlled and as such it can be avoided.

 Sometimes we overtrain or force a wrong running technique.
 Visit a good physio and figure out what exactly is causing you that misery, develop a plan and stick with it.
 I did all that and managed to avoid a running related injury for over 4 years.